 All imagery is lost in reverie: part gentle dream, part nightmare; telling a story in abstract, supporting the musical spirit of the concert.

 The atmospheric free-flowing narrative is subtly present.
-It is a carefully crafted dream, opening with a meditation on enviroment and slowly introducing humanity, becoming increasingly disrupted by flawed film material – distortions, camera shakes, over-exposed footage, filmstrip beginnings and ends, outtakes, etc. This material is used to create a subliminal tension, reminiscent of the violence that has tormented Adelaides suburbs.
+It is a carefully crafted dream, opening with a meditation on environment and slowly introducing humanity, becoming increasingly disrupted by flawed film material – distortions, camera shakes, over-exposed footage, beginnings and ends, outtakes.
+This material is used to create a subliminal tension, reminiscent of the violence that has tormented Adelaide's suburbs.

 Warp Films kindly provided unused original film reels to use as the basis of the performance.
 Beyond sifting through the material and building a new narrative out of it, my work was to prepare supporting, non-obtrusive special effects.
 These included time manipulation of sequences, used to establish a surreal atmosphere or to highlight overlooked details in the periphery of images, as well as creative grading and post production.
-Much of the footage needed to be colour-treated to match connecting shots, while keeping the dull, seemingly untreated look.” –m
+Much of the footage required extensive colour-treated to match connecting shots, while keeping the basic, seemingly untreated look.” –m